 Azure Managed Disk Comparison

-Azure Managed Disk support two types of redundancy
+Azure Managed Disk supports two types of redundancy

-ZRS - Zone-redundant storage (ZRS) synchronously replicates your Azure managed disk across three Azure availability zones in the region you select.
+Zone-redundant storage (ZRS) synchronously replicates your Azure-managed disk across three Azure availability zones in the region you select.
 Each availability zone is a separate physical location with independent power, cooling, and networking.

 Azure Managed Disk Encryption

-Azure Managed Disk support three types of encryption available including Azure Disk Encryption (ADE), Server-Side Encryption (SSE) and encryption at host.
+Azure Managed Disk supports three types of encryption available including Azure Disk Encryption (ADE), Server-Side Encryption (SSE), and encryption at the host.

-Azure Disk Encryption – ADE help us to protect and safeguard the data to meet the security and compliance commitment.
-ADE provide the volume encryption though bit locker and DM-Crypt.
+ADE helps us to protect and safeguard the data to meet the security and compliance commitment.
+ADE provides the volume encryption through bit locker and DM-Crypt.

 Encryption at host ensures that data stored on the VM host is encrypted at rest and flows encrypted to the Storage service.
 Disks with encryption at host enabled are not encrypted with SSE